otherguy/alfred-passwords-workflow/README.md

 [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability/otherguy/alfred-passwords-workflow?style=flat-square)](https://codeclimate.com/github/otherguy/alfred-passwords-workflow)
 [![MIT License](https://img.shields.io/badge/license-MIT-pink.svg?style=flat-square)](LICENSE.md)

-A workflow for [Alfred 4](http://www.alfredapp.com) that helps you to quickly and securely generate random passwords of any given length.
+A workflow for [Alfred](http://www.alfredapp.com) that helps you to quickly and securely generate random passwords of any given length.

 By default, it generates both an alphanumeric password and a strong password, containing special characters.
 As a bonus, it also generates [XKCD passwords](https://xkcd.com/936/) with both 3 and 4 words.